 Rates to be Used for Calculating Long-Term Operation and Maintenance Cost Bonds for Water Supply Replacement-Mining Operations

 The rates are used in calculating the water supply operation and maintenance bond amounts for replacement water supplies affected by activities at mining operations including surface mines, coal refuse disposal sites, coal refuse reprocessing sites, coal processing facilities, underground coal mining operations and industrial mineral surface mines.
-The procedures for calculating water supply operation and maintenance bonds are described in Technical Guidance (DEP ID: 562-4000-102), ''Increased Operation and Maintenance Costs of Replacement Water Supplies,'' which is available online at http://www.depgreenport.state.pa.us/elibrary/.
+The procedures for calculating water supply operation and maintenance bonds are described in technical guidance 562-4000-102, ''Increased Operation and Maintenance Costs of Replacement Water Supplies,'' which is available on the Department's eLibrary web site at www.elibrary.dep.state.pa.us.

-The rates in this notice will become effective April 1, 2021.
+The rates in this notice will become effective on April 1, 2013.
 They will remain in effect until new rates are published.
-It is anticipated new rates will be published in February 2022, to be effective April 1, 2022.
+It is anticipated that these new rates will be published in February 2014, to be effective April 1, 2014.

 No part of the information on this site may be reproduced for profit or sold for profit.